 Thus there are 32 (designs) × 5 (methods) × 11 (number of components) × 50 (replications), i.e. 88000 observations corresponding to the response variables from Y1 to Y4.

-Since our discussions focus on the average minimum prediction error that a method can obtain and the average number of components they use to get the minimum prediciton error in each replicates, the dataset discussed above is summarized to construct following two smaller datasets.
+Since our discussions focus on the average minimum prediction error that a method can obtain and the average number of components they use to get the minimum prediction error in each replicate, the dataset discussed above is summarized as constructing the following two smaller datasets.
 Let us call them Error Dataset and Component Dataset.

 Error Dataset:

-For each prediction method, design and response, an average prediction error is computed over all replicates for each components.
+For each prediction method, design and response, an average prediction error is computed over all replicates for each component.
 Next, a component that gives the minimum of this average prediction error is selected, i.e.,

 l∘= argminl150i=150PE∘ijklr  (9)